C2SM/c2sm.github.io/docs/models/icon/validate_custom_namelist.md

 # Validate Custom Namelist

-[ICON :material-open-in-new:](https://www.icon-model.org/icon_model){:target="_blank"} is a complex piece of software.
-Troubleshooting large scale configurations can therefore be tedious, which is why we suggest a procedure to build large production ICON configurations in the most robust way possible.
+[ICON :material-open-in-new:](https://www.icon-model.org/icon_model){:target="_blank"} is a complex software, and troubleshooting large configurations can be difficult.
+To avoid problems, we recommend starting every new namelist configuration with a small test case.
+Add this test case to the ICON CI to ensure it stays compatible with future developments.

+You can find a list of available tests in [icon/run/checksuite.icon-dev :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp/-/tree/master/run/checksuite.icon-dev){:target="_blank"}.
+Keep in mind that not all tests are included in the CI, and most are only checked on one or two machines.
+To see which tests run on Säntis, check the files `icon/scripts/experiments/<institution>/*_tests.yml` for the `santis` keyword.
+More details on test settings are available under [Experiment and test settings :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/How-to-set-up-new-test-experiments-for-CI#experiment-and-test-settings){:target="_blank"}.

-The overall philosophy is to build a series of gradually increasing complexity setups from a small scale ICON test case to the full production configuration.
+After the initial test case, we suggest building up step by step: from a small ICON test case to increasingly complex setups, and finally to your full production configuration.

+If you are working with a downstream version of ICON (e.g., [ICON-EXCLAIM :material-open-in-new:](https://github.com/C2SM/icon-exclaim){:target="_blank"}), make sure everything runs first in upstream ICON (e.g., [ICON-NWP :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp){:target="_blank"}).
+This helps you identify whether an issue comes from the upstream version or from your downstream modifications.

 ## Flow Chart